bravetechnologycoop/brave-alert-lib/README.md

 **alertState (ALERT_STATE):** Thc current alert state of the alert session

-**incidentCategory (int):** The integer representing the incident category associated with the alert session
+**incidentCategoryKey (string):** The integer representing the incident category associated with the alert session

 **details (string):** The incident details associated with the alert session